Expander/PolyLog.jl/README.md

-Refer to the package [Polylogarithms.jl](https://github.com/mroughan/Polylogarithms.jl) for a Julia implementation of polylogarithms of arbitrary order.
+Refer to the package [Polylogarithms.jl](https://github.com/mroughan/Polylogarithms.jl) for a Julia implementation of polylogarithms of arbitrary complex order.